Freaker99/event-classifier-via-audio/README.md

 The **analysis_and_classification.py** script is basically responsible for analyzing the recording in terms of comparing the spectral features and other parameters with those in the trained model and classifying the real time recording into appropriate group of activity.
+So that is:
 1) loading the GMM models from a ._bin_ file,
 2) extracting coefficient from the given signal and comparing them with those in trained models,
 3) calculating and drawing SPL (sound pressure level) of the given signal,